 You can cover most types of musical instruments including:

-Pianos, acoustic and electric guitars, strings, drums and pianos;
+Pianos, acoustic and electric guitars, strings, drums and keyboards

-Stage and club equipment including public address systems, lighting, speakers and special effects machines; and
+Stage and club equipment including public address systems, lighting, speakers and special effects machines

 Policies may offer a limit per instrument, or a total coverage limit for all instruments.
 Depending on how many musical instruments you wish to insure, estimate the right level of cover for you.